pbulsink/RepData_Assignment2/StormAnalysis.md

 ```

 ##Results
 There are 25 types of storm data categories, some of which have a much larger impact on the economy and population health than others.
-Many of these are innocent though, with only 23 distinct events causing damage, and 23 distinct events having an impact on population health and mortality.
+Some of these are innocent though, with only 23 distinct events causing damage, and 23 distinct events having an impact on population health and mortality.

 The total cost of damage to property and crops by all storms can be calculated: